What is graphene?

 What are the main applications of CVD graphene?

-Graphene is an incredibly versatile material.
+CVD Graphene is an incredibly versatile material and has unlimited applications.
 No other material offers its combination of properties.
 Thus, while the list of applications is effectively limitless, the following represent applications which have attracted significant attention.

 - Transparent conductors (touch screens)